villhei/elixirtut/elixir_web/app/chapters/conditionals.md

 ** (MatchError) no match of right hand side value: {2, 1}
 ```

-As like with other other match patterns, the usual errors are raised also for partial matches.
+As like with other match patterns, the usual errors are raised also for partial matches.

 ```elixir
 iex> _ = [1, 2, 3]